selked/scrivenR/README.md

 model <- whisper("C:/username/whispermodel/ggml-base.en.bin")
 ```

-Once you have that situated, there's one more important pre-requisite.
+Once you have that situated, there's one more important prerequisite.

 ### Download Command-Line Program FFmpeg